Skip to content

 Section titled “Why RocketSim is especially effective for this”

 RocketSim’s --agent output format gives agents a focused, token-efficient snapshot of visible elements.
-Instead of processing a full JSON accessibility tree, agents get a compact pipe-delimited summary with just the element type, label, and coordinates they need to act.
+Instead of processing a full JSON accessibility tree, agents get a compact summary with the element type, label, and coordinates they need to act.

 Agents can target elements by label, type, or value instead of guessing coordinates.
 RocketSim uses semantic accessibility activation when possible, which is more reliable than coordinate-only approaches for buttons, toggles, and list rows.